 The Performative Mode

-In performative mode the filmmaker gives a strong “what’s it like to be there” perspective on a world, a culture or an event in history that the audience would otherwise never know.
+In performative mode the filmmaker gives a “what’s it like to be there” perspective on a world, a culture or an event in history.
+Without that perspective, it’s likely the audience would otherwise never know those topics.
 In “Tongues Untied” (1989) the late African-American filmmaker Marlon Riggs combines actuality, re-enactments and his personal account to shine a light on black gay American identity.

 Also in the performative category are the works of so-called ‘found footage’ filmmakers like Hungarian Péter Forgács (“Danube Exodus,” 1999).
-His films are created from home movies and recovered personal records to tell the story of ordinary people whose lives are about to be overtaken by catastrophic, historic events.
+His films are created from home movies.
+They’re recovered personal records to tell the story of ordinary people’s lives that are about to be overtaken by catastrophic, historic events.

 “Night And Fog” Alain Resnais 1955; “Paris Is Burning” Jenny Livingston 1991; “Forest of Bliss” Robert Gardner 1986

-Every documentary style or mode has its distinguishing characteristics, but most docs are not made exclusively in any one mode, but rather combine more than one style.
+All the types of documentaries have their own distinguishing characteristics.
+However, most docs are not made exclusively in any one mode.
+Rather, they combine more than one style.
 For example, it can be argued that Michael Moore’s films straddle both participatory and performative modes.
-And masters of direct cinema Albert and David Maysles who were not afraid to include in their films off topic interactions between crew and subject were clearly operating in participatory as well as in observational mode.
+Additionally, masters of direct cinema Albert and David Maysles were clearly operating in participatory as well as in observational mode.
+They were not afraid to include in their films off topic interactions between crew and subject.

-To enrich your understanding of the documentary form, look for the works of these masters online.
-Also, be on the lookout for documentary fests near you, where screenings often include Q & As with filmmakers whose insights will inform your own approach to crafting non-fiction stories for the screen.
+To enrich your understanding of the types of documentaries, look for the works of documentary masters online.
+Also, be on the lookout for documentary fests near you.
+Look for where screenings that include Q & As with filmmakers.
+Their insights will inform your own approach to crafting non-fiction stories for the screen.

-Peter Biesterfeld is a seasoned script-to-screen television and video producer and trainer with a specialty in documentary, current affairs, reality television and educational production.
+Peter Biesterfeld is a seasoned script-to-screen television.
+He’s also a video producer and trainer with a specialty in documentary, current affairs, reality television and educational production.